ZhangChengLin/bs-components-js/README.md

-## beta time
+## last beta time

 Bootstrap components <a href="https://getbootstrap.com/docs/4.3/components/modal/" title="Modal">"Modal"</a>

 Currently relying on Bootstrap and jQuery environments, because it is a function extension of Bootstrap.

-Supports arbitrary calls of ten parameters, supports callback functions based on modal events.
+Supports arbitrary calls of 9 parameters, supports callback functions based on modal events.

 <p align="center">